 Go Back

-Tomato pasta with ricotta and Italian sausage in a white bowl with basil and Parmesan
+Tomato pasta with ricotta and Italian sausage in a wide white bowl showing fusilli in deep red tomato sauce with visible sausage chunks, creamy ricotta swirls, fresh basil, and Parmesan on marble surface

 Tomato Pasta with Ricotta & Italian Sausage